PTello29/Water-Cleaning-Robot-Metrics/README.md

 ## Introduction

-This document outlines the simulation of an autonomous floating robot built to detect and remove debris from water surfaces.
-The virtual environment is developed using the `turtlesim` package within the Robot Operating System (ROS) and mimics the expected behavior of a future physical prototype.
+Safeguarding aquatic ecosystems has become a critical focus area in modern robotics and environmental engineering.
+As pollution levels rise in lakes, rivers, and coastal zones, autonomous solutions are increasingly sought after to mitigate human impact.
+This project introduces a simulated autonomous robot designed to identify and remove floating waste in a controlled virtual environment using the turtlesim package and ROS (Robot Operating System).

-The robot operates in a 2D space and identifies virtual waste based on color.
-Upon detection, it navigates toward the object and simulates a cleaning task by marking the area.
-This logic imitates a real-world implementation where a camera module and color filtering enable object recognition, and an embedded system controls the movement.
+The robot operates in a 2D space, detecting a colored object that symbolizes surface-level debris.
+Upon detection, it navigates toward the target and simulates a cleaning action.
+Though simple in implementation, the behavior mirrors the fundamental logic behind real-world robots that use computer vision (e.g., OpenCV) and microcontroller integration to execute similar tasks.

-This project also aligns with the United Nations Sustainable Development Goals for the 2030 Agenda.
-For example, goal 6: Clean Water and Sanitation** – Encouraging proactive waste removal from aquatic environments and goal 14: Life Below Water** – Supporting pollution reduction efforts in marine ecosystems.
+This simulation is not only a technical experiment but also a conceptual contribution to sustainable development.
+By replicating environmental cleanup operations through automation, it aligns with key objectives in the United Nations 2030 Agenda, particularly the goal 6 of Clean Water and Sanitation that is supporting initiatives that reduce contamination in water bodies and the goal 14 ofLife Below Water  that is enhancing the conservation of aquatic biodiversity through pollution control.

+Projects like this highlight the potential of robotics to assist in real-world ecological challenges while fostering awareness of technology’s role in environmental stewardship.

 ## System Overview